phrangboklang/phrangboklang.github.io/index.md

 ## Courses for the Current Semester

-1. Design and Analysis of Algorithms
+> Design and Analysis of Algorithms
+    > Syllabus
+    > Course plan
 2. Software Engineering
 3. Cloud Computing